alserok/system-design/telegram/readme.md

 <img src="images/chats_db.png" alt="profile db">

-As DB - Mongo, high load resistant and comfortable for different data structures (f.e. profile may have many photos, different 'about myself' sections)
+As DB - Mongo, high load resistant and comfortable for different data structures, BASE is acceptable.
+(f.e. profile may have many photos, different 'about myself' sections)

 ---